Cloud Asset Inventory

 Managing assets in cloud environments such as GCP is growing increasingly complex.
 As organizations expand their cloud infrastructure, tracking resources, ensuring compliance, and maintaining strong security measures become more challenging.
 The dynamic nature of cloud environments, with frequent changes and additions, complicates asset management further.
 Therefore, a comprehensive cloud asset inventory is essential.
 It offers a clear and organized view of all cloud resources, streamlining operations and mitigating potential risks.

 In this tutorial, you will build a cloud asset manager for GCP using CloudQuery.
 You’ll connect to your GCP account, collect data on all your cloud assets, and store it in a PostgreSQL database for analysis and reporting.
-However, with CloudQuery, you can extract data from ANY data source (AWS, GCP, etc.) and load it into ANY data destination (Snowflake, BigQuery, DataBricks, DuckDB, Clickhouse, etc.).
+However, with CloudQuery, you can extract data from ANY data source (AWS, GCP, etc.) and load it into ANY data destination (Snowflake, BigQuery, Databricks, DuckDB, Clickhouse, etc.).

 Looking to build a Cloud Asset Inventory for your AWS data?
 Check our tutorial, Building an AWS Cloud Asset Inventory.